benchmark-urbanism/cityseer-api/docs/intro.md

 G = graphs.nX_auto_edge_params(G)
 ```

-`cityseer` network layers are used for network centrality computations and provide the backbone for landuse and statistical aggregations. `NetworkX` graphs can be converted to `cityseer` `Network` layers through use of the [`Network_Layer_From_nX`]() method.
+ layers are used for network centrality computations and provide the backbone for landuse and statistical aggregations. `NetworkX` graphs can be converted to `cityseer` `Network` layers through use of the [`Network_Layer_From_nX`]() method.
 It is then possible to call a variety of network centrality methods using

 ```python
 from cityseer.metrics import networks